anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   the description and references to UC1.

-* Addressed feedback for voucher-request enhancements from YANG doctor early review in {{voucher-request-prm-yang}} as well as in the security considerations (formerly named ietf-async-voucher-request).
+* Addressed feedback for voucher-request enhancements from YANG doctor early review, meanwhile moved to {{I-D.ietf-anima-rfc8366bis}} as well as in the security considerations (formerly named ietf-async-voucher-request).

 * Renamed ietf-async-voucher-request to IETF-voucher-request-prm to to allow better listing of voucher related extensions; aligned with